wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 # RNA-Seq: Reference Genome, Differential Expression, and Functional Annotation
-This repository is a usable, publicly available genome annotation and assembly tutorial.
+This repository is a usable, publicly available differential expression and functional annotation tutorial.
-This tutorial assumes the user is using a Linux system (or Ubuntu 17.0.1 or higher).
-Headers 1-6 may be performed on a local computer or server with the appropriate scripts.
-However, header 7 must be performed on the Xanadu cluster.
+All steps have been provided for the UConn CBC Xanadu cluster here with appropriate headers for the Slurm scheduler that can be modified simply to run.
+Commands should never be executed on the submit nodes of any HPC machine.
+If working on the Xanadu cluster, you should use sbatch scriptname after modifying the script for each stage.
+Basic editing of all scripts can be performed on the server with tools, such as nano, vim, or emacs.
+If you are new to Linux, please use this handy guide for the operating system commands.
+In this guide, you will be working with common bioinformatic file formats, such as <a href="https://en.wikipedia.org/wiki/FASTA_format">FASTA</a>, <a href="https://en.wikipedia.org/wiki/FASTQ_format
+>FASTQ</a>, <a href="https://en.wikipedia.org/wiki/SAM_(file_format)">SAM/BAM</a>, and <a href="https://en.wikipedia.org/wiki/General_feature_format>GFF3/GTF</a>.
+If you do not have a Xanadu account and are an affiliate of UConn/UCHC, please apply for one <a href="https://bioinformatics.uconn.edu/contact-us/">here</a>.

 <div id="toc_container">
 <p class="toc_title">Contents</p>
 <ul class="toc_list">